wzkariampuzha/wzkariampuzha/README.md

 ## Hi there 👋
-I like mathematical & evolutionary linguistics🌎 natural language processing💬 and deep learning⚡
+I like mathematical & evolutionary linguistics🌎 [NLP](https://en.wikipedia.org/wiki/Natural_language_processing)💬 and deep learning ⚡

 <!--
 **wzkariampuzha/wzkariampuzha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.